Grace-Lawrence/Dark-MaRK/docs/source/user_guide/methods.rst

 Halo Model and Cosmology
 --------------------------
 The cosmology and halo model being used have a large impact on the detection rate as they inform the speed distribution of dark matter.
 The dark matter cosmology used helps to define the large scale structure, or 'clumpiness' of dark matter while the hierachichal assembly history of halos may give rise to dark matter substructures like stellar streams, or debris flows.
 These features can cause increases in the local dark matter density, in the speed distribution of dark matter, and subsequently strongly impact on the detection rate.
-Dark Mark assumes :math:`\Lambda CDM`.
+Dark-MaRK assumes :math:`\Lambda CDM`.

 Velocity Distribution